Dallas to Washington DC trains

 D.C. is not just about politics and museums, though.
 The city’s active nightlife fittingly ranks it among the biggest party hubs in the country.
-Head to the vibrant Dupont Circle neighborhood to check out some of the finest restaurants that the nation’s capital has to offer, and follow that up with a drink (or two) at one of the many bars in the area.
+Head to the vibrant Dupont Circle neighborhood to check out some of the finest restaurants that the nation’s capital has to offer, or join a food tour of Georgetown to get a taste of the area’s culture along with its cuisine.

 Where is the train station in Dallas?

 Main departure station: Union Station - 400 S Houston St